Glossary of Terms

 Linters: The short fibers that cling to cotton seed after the first ginning. these cotton fibers are too short thread spinning or clothmaking, but are useful in making paper pulp.

 Matte: Dull finish of coated paper.
-The coating is a special formulation and there is little, if any, calendaring.
+The coating is special formulation and there is little, if any, calendaring.

 Mechanical Pulp: Pulp, which has been prepared from wood primarily by mechanical, rather than chemical, means of separating fibers or fiber agglomerates from each other.